 After her first groom – looking much neater!
 Stay on top of grooming for fluffy pups.

 Like we’ve said, there are some dodgy people out there claiming to be dog trainers.
-“Dominance” or “alpha” theory is a great example, because while this theory has been thoroughly debunked, many internet dog trainers still refer to the theory and claim that it is true.
+“Dominance” or “alpha” based trainers are a great example, because while this theory has been thoroughly debunked, many internet dog trainers still refer to the theory and claim that it is true.

 When you’re working with a trainer or behaviourist, look for someone who is Master educated, who keeps up to date with new research and findings, and has qualifications from credible organisations.
 This blog post by behaviourist Roz Pooley is a good place to start.